opedroso/rust-windbg/README.md

 ((stack_overflow!stack_overflow::FactorialArgument *)0x1463128638)                 : 0x1463128638 [Type: stack_overflow::FactorialArgument *]
     [+0x000] array            [Type: unsigned __int64 [127]]
     [+0x3f8] idx              : 0x5b [Type: unsigned __int64]
-0:004> * seems like when it run out of stack, we were processing 91 (0x5b) 0:004> * so we should have on the stack call with arg values 100, 99, 98, ... until 91
+0:004> * seems like when it runs out of stack, we were processing 91 (0x5b) 0:004> * so we should have on the stack call with arg values 100, 99, 98, ... until 91

 0:004> * next I click on `new_arg` link on WinDBG UI